suzaku01/mhfz_quest_editor/README.md

 Run mhfz_quest_editor.exe, and open quest file then edit as you wish.
 Note that the file should be decrypted with ReFrontier at first.
 After that push "Done!" button to save.
-I recommend you to create new file instead of overwrite original one in case.
+I recommend you to create new file instead of overwrite original one just in case.

 # How to load custom quest
 Replace original quest file with yours.